 It is of course possible to accumulate new fat cells with a poor diet and a lack of exercise.
 But most patients, once they see their new body contours, are highly motivated to adopt a healthy exercise and diet regime that will ensure that their results remain permanent.

 We hope that we’ve answered some of your pressing questions about liposuction and look forward to the opportunity to help you achieve the body contours you strive for.
-To talk to a NuBody Concepts board-certified plastic surgeon in Nashville or Memphis, simply choose a date on either calendar below for your appointment!
+To talk to a NuBody Concepts board-certified plastic surgeon in Nashville or Memphis, click the pink button to schedule a personal consultation!